Concepts

 Use this model after you have created your first workspace.
 Break work into reviewable pieces, give each piece a workspace, then use Conductor's review, checks, pull request, and merge tools to bring finished branches back into the main codebase.

-Transcript: Conductor workflow overview
+Video summary: Conductor workflow overview

 Break down the problem